Wired New York

-Even if it's not likely that you’ll be found gallivanting through the autumn landscape like one of Twyla Tharp's dancers from the 1980s movie "Hair", there are countless other movie site attractions to experience during your time in Central Park.
+While you might not find yourself dancing through the autumn foliage like Twyla Tharp's troupe in Hair, Central Park offers a wealth of other movie sites to explore.
 Here are just a few that played a part in popular movies filmed in New York City:

 Bethesda Fountain